 - The Task Force works in collaboration with the Irish International Immigrant Center, where Ms. Sofia Vergara, a case manager, reaches out to every family with the help of a core group of trained volunteers.

 - What you can do: (1) Work with your community to assemble bins/boxes of household goods; (2) deliver the bins/boxes of household goods to an asylum-family; (3) help with fundraising because cash assistance for the families will be needed in the future.

 - For the delivery of goods, we will pair you with a Spanish-speaking advocate so we can learn more about what the family needs.

-- Contact email@example.com if you can help with 1 or 2.
-For more information and regarding cash needs of the families, contact firstname.lastname@example.org.
+- If you can help with 1 or 2, or would like more information regarding cash needs of the families, please contact firstname.lastname@example.org.

 - You can make a difference in the lives of these families; 134 Central American women and their children have successfully migrated to Massachusetts since last November, after being released from Texas prisons.

 - Join the Task Force to define a role for yourself that fits with other work and family obligations you may already have.
 Your ideas are welcomed.